Loading

 So first, thank you.
 And I hope the Quest was actually fun.

 I built it that way on purpose.
-The hardest part of commissioning art is the brief, where you describe your character to a stranger.
+The hardest part of getting art of your character is describing them to a stranger.
 Almost nobody enjoys filling out a form about someone they’ve played for months.

 So I turned the form into a story.
 If it felt less like homework and more like a real adventure, that was the whole idea.